shreyasgupta/shreyasgupta.github.io/_pages/about.md

 My research interests lie broadly in cryptography and related areas of theoretical computer science.
 Lately, I have been especially interested in quantum aspects of computation and cryptography, including quantum algorithms and quantum cryptographic protocols.

 I enjoy formalizing vague and wild ideas into precise mathematical statements.
+In the process, I like taking ideas that sound unreasonable and turning them into theorems.
+Many research questions begin as vague intuitions.
+I enjoy sharpening them into precise mathematical statements and understanding what they reveal about computation, security, and information.
 If you think I might be able to help with a problem, or if our interests overlap, feel free to get in touch.

+I enjoy chasing questions that initially sound impossible, vague, or ill-defined.
+Research, for me, is the process of finding the right definitions that make such questions meaningful—and occasionally solvable.
+I am fascinated by the gap between intuition and formal reasoning.
+Much of my research revolves around turning informal security notions, computational assumptions, and cryptographic folklore into precise mathematical statements that can be rigorously analyzed.
+I enjoy discovering the right abstraction for a problem.
+Often, once the abstraction is found, the solution becomes almost inevitable.
+I like proofs that explain, definitions that clarify, and assumptions that are no stronger than necessary.

+My path into cryptography began with a background in physics.
+I am particularly drawn to questions at the interface of information, computation, and the physical world, especially those arising in quantum cryptography.
+Having started in physics, I am naturally drawn to questions where information and the laws of computation interact.
+Quantum computation forces us to rethink many assumptions that modern cryptography takes for granted.
+I find these shifts particularly exciting.

 I am currently on the job market and would be happy to hear about faculty, postdoctoral, or research opportunities.